 'Most "scientists" are bottle washers and button sorters.' - Lazarus Long

-In Northern California there are hundreds of miles of rock lines.
+In California there are hundreds of miles of rock lines.
 Shapes vary from straight lines, dashed lines, curved lines, lines of spaced rocks.
-Built in strange patterns and stranger locations, lacking modern function and with no historical documentation.
-Height ranging from inches to six feet and more and constructed with rocks from ounces to tons.
-The vast majority of these rock lines have never been used or modified for any modern purpose.
-Most are covered with undisturbed lichen growth and a veneer of weathering identical with adjacent rock formations.
+Built in strange patterns and some very difficult locations, lacking any modern function and with no real historical documentation.
+Heights ranging from inches to over ten feet and constructed with rocks from weighing ounces to tons.
+Signs of great age include a covering of undisturbed lichen growth and a veneer of weathering identical with adjacent rock formations.
 Partially buried in about 6 inches to 2 feet of fine sediment identical manner to adjacent rocks and rock formations.

 A search for historical information yielded only one article in Northern California on the rock fences/lines, a school paper written by Don Van Kamp for a folklore class at the local community college and published in 1984 in the Siskiyou Pioneer.
 The paper consists of interviews with locals who speculate about the rock fences.
 Statements such as “it can be assumed,” “could have been,” “suggested that perhaps,” and “persons interviewed thought perhaps,” are common.
 The conclusion of the article was that the rock lines were built to “clear the land and to control the ranchers’ livestock.”
-The only tool shown was a stone boat, a crude horse-drawn wooden sled with a triangular bed and a lift of over a foot to a bed with about nine to ten square feet of bed space.
+The only tool shown was a stone boat, a crude horse-drawn wooden sled.

 The Van Kamp paper can be summed up as thus: